ProntoSpark/Developing-a-Textile-Bend-Sensor-/README.md

  #### 1. Current Status: you will find ‘Gantt Chart’ and ‘Current status’ files in this folder.
  #### 2. List of Material: you will find the ‘list of material’ file in this folder.
  #### 3. Resources: you will find three sub-folders here.
  ##### a.
+Fabrication Images: you will find images which were taken during intermediate stages of making a sensor.
+ ##### b.
 Project Overview: it contains ‘pdf file of ‘Project Overview ppt’ and video of the same presentation.
- ##### b.
+ ##### c.
 Prototypes: it contains ‘Low_Fi_Prototype_design’ which shows the internal design of the sensor.
- ##### c.
+ ##### d.
 Sketches: it contains sketches that show example applications, parts of the sensor and their assembly design.